zhenkyle/emacs_journal/content/install-emacs-stable-on-chromeos.md

 ./emacs-bin-common_*_*.deb ./emacs-gtk_*_*.deb
 ```

-7. Backup these deb files to some place, you can reinstall it someday without rebuild
+7. Backup these deb files to some place, you can reinstall them someday without rebuild

 8. In order to make text bigger, add `sommeiler -X --dpi=175` to `/usr/share/application/emacs.desktop`'s `Exe` section.